AkaHitsuji/Wuxiaworld-to-ePub-Project/README.md

 # Wuxiaworld to ePub Project
-I am a big fan of many wuxiaworld novels and I needed to learn python.
+I am a big fan of many wuxiaworld novels and I wanted to learn python.
 But I often get frustrated that i'm not able to save the chapters for offline reading.
 So I used this as a  motivation to create a python script that downloads chapters and saves them into an ePub format for easy reading on my iPhone.

 ## Prerequisites